TinkerTools/tinker-hp/README.md

 capabilities allowing performing very long molecular dynamics simulations on modern supercomputers that use thousands of cores.
 The Tinker-HP approach offers various strategies using domain decomposition techniques for periodic boundary conditions in the framework of the (n)log(n) Smooth Particle Mesh Ewald.
-Tinker-HP proposes a high performance scalable computing environment for polarizable (AMOEBA) and classical (Amber, Charmm, OPLS...) force fields giving access to large systems up to millions of atoms.
+Tinker-HP proposes a high performance scalable computing environment for polarizable (AMOEBA, Amberpol...) and classical (Amber, Charmm, OPLS...) force fields giving access to large systems up to millions of atoms.
 It can be used on supercomputers as well as on lab clusters.

 Tinker-HP 1.1 is available free of charge for ALL Academic Institutions, National Laboratories and supercomputer centers through the global Tinker license (https://dasher.wustl.edu/tinker/downloads/license.pdf).
 Non-academic entities (i.e. companies) should contact the managing universities (see license).